A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

 gam.check(gam_mod6)
 ```
 Looking at the plots you'll notice a few things, our model struggles to fit assumptions of gaussian data, mainly a normal dsitribution (top right plot).
 In the text you'll see significant p values, in this space small p values indicate non-random distribution and suggests the model is not using enough basis functions.
-Basis functions are the functions which make up our smooth terms, to many and you will overfit the model and include noise, to little and you get a linear model.
+Basis functions are the functions which make up our smooth terms, to many results in "overfitting", while too little results in important data being excluded.
 There are two things that can help with this the first is transforming your data to improve the fit and the second is specifying the number of basis functions or knots.
 In our case we should have as many knots as we have days/measurements.
 Knots are specified using "k=" in your smooth term for x
 ```{r, eval=TRUE, echo = FLASE}
 gam_mod6 <- gam((Y) ~ s(Day, by = Treatment, k =12) + Treatment + s(Day,Microcosm, bs = "fs"),